 A senatorial career usually involves a long-term commitment as a public figure, as well as a political affiliation to a certain party.
 A senator needs to keep in close contact with the electors' agenda of concerns and issues at hand.
 Often this link is facilitated by lobby groups and non-governmental organizations that plead for certain matters at stake, such as limiting civilians' possession of fire arms, protecting the natural environment and other sustainable development topics.

 Would you make a good senator?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 A senator takes part in meetings and congresses, debates over the creation or update of laws and regulations and votes for or against certain political measures or motions.
 In open, democratic societies, a senator is nominated and elected for parliament as a representative of the people, who defends and promotes their interests.
 His/her role is essential to the influential mission of checking, certifying and balancing the propositions and amendments made by the Deputies' Chamber - the lower chamber of Parliament.